How to Travel Abroad with Key Legal Documents

 Once at your destination, you can lock your original passport in a hotel safe (or at reception), and carry only the copy with you when you go out.
 When a safe is not available, many travelers will instead carry their passports with them in a money belt or purse, and if they go somewhere where this isn’t practical (such as to a pool or beach), they will lock it in their suitcase.
 It is also a good idea to give your travel partner a copy (if applicable), as well as your designated representative at home.

-I carry a photocopy of my passport in my purse, and I also have electronic copies (pictures) available; one is encrypted on my laptop, and the other is on a USB memory stick which I keep in a secret pocket underneath my clothing (we’ll discuss this concept in more detail later).
+I carry a photocopy of my passport in my purse, and I also have electronic copies (pictures) available; one is encrypted on my laptop, and the other is on an encrypted USB flash drive which I keep in a secret pocket underneath my clothing (we’ll discuss this concept in more detail later).
+If you use your smartphone on international trips, which can prove expensive, store and encrypt key documents there as well.

 Despite the lack of a legal requirement for it, travel insurance is a must-have when abroad.
 An unexpected accident or illness could ruin your trip and decimate your finances if you aren’t properly insured.